-In respect of the financial year ended December 31, 2021, the Board approved an annual retainer to be paid to each non-executive director of the Corporation in the amount of \$50,000.
-In addition, the Board approved additional annual retainers for the Chairman of the Board, Lead Director and the Audit Committee chair, of \$15,000.
-The chair of the Corporate Governance committee, the Compensation Committee and the Sustainable Development committee receive an additional \$10,000.
+In respect of the financial year ended December 31, 2022, and as in previous years, the Board approved an annual retainer to be paid to each non-executive director of the Corporation in the amount of \$50,000.
+In addition, the Board reapproved additional annual retainers for the Chairman of the Board, Lead Director and the Audit Committee chair, of \$15,000.
+The chair of the Corporate Governance Committee, the Compensation Committee and the Sustainable Development Committee receive an additional \$10,000, as in previous years.
+The members of the Audit Committee, the Corporate Governance Committee, the Compensation Committee and the Sustainable Development Committee receive an additional \$5,000, as they have in previous years.